 Applicants competitive for the Early Decision program will have an MCAT score of 509 and above and will have a total GPA of 3.7* (*total GPAs between 3.65 and 3.69 will be rounded to 3.7 and above).

-EDP applicants must have taken the MCAT by June 29, 2019 and the CASPer Exam by June 25, 2019.
-Early Decision Program applicants will be notified of their acceptance at the latest by October 1, 2019.
+EDP applicants must have taken the MCAT by June 30th, 2021 and the CASPer Exam by June 29, 2021.
+Early Decision Program applicants are generally notified of their acceptance by the second week in September, but are guaranteed notification of their acceptance by October 1, 2021.

 The Regular Decision application process allows applicants, both in-state and out-of-state, to apply to multiple medical schools.

-Applicants must submit their AMCAS applications between June 2, 2019 and November 1, 2019.
+Applicants must submit their AMCAS applications between May 27, 2021 and November 1, 2021.
 All applications and official transcripts must be received in the AMCAS office by November 1st to be considered for the Regular Decision program.
-The Medical College of Georgia at Augusta University must be listed on the AMCAS application as a school of application by the November 1stdeadline.
-Official transcripts from U.S. and Canadian post-secondary institutions must be received by November 15, 2019.
+The Medical College of Georgia at Augusta University must be listed on the AMCAS application as a school of application by the November 1st deadline.
+Official transcripts from U.S. and Canadian post-secondary institutions must be received by November 15, 2021.
 Transcripts must arrive to the AMCAS office directly from the college’s/university’s Registrar’s Office.
-All application supplemental documents, which are items required in addition to the AMCAS application, should be returned two weeks after receipt and must be in the application file by December 1, 2019.
+All application supplemental documents, which are items required in addition to the AMCAS application, should be returned two weeks after receipt and must be in the application file by December 1, 2021.
 These items include all residency documentation, required course listings, and other specifically requested documents.

 *Accredited by the appropriate regional agency for colleges and schools, i.e., the equivalent of the Southern Association of Colleges and Schools.